 Figure 5.
 Consistency metrics for individual subjects.
 We evaluated consistency in "repeated trials" where the same set of stimuli (identical target and same objects in different positions within array) was presented to 2 different subjects or 2 different sessions for the same subject.
-Within-subject agreement (A1-3); proportion of trials in which the subject first fixated the same object in repeated trials (13 subjects).
+Within-subject agreement (A1-3): proportion of trials in which the subject first fixated the same object in repeated trials (13 subjects).
 Between-subject agreement (B1-3): proportion of repeated trials in which both subjects first fixated the same object (8 subject pairs).
 Model-subject agreement (C1-3): proportion of trials in which both the subject and the model first fixated the same object (16 subjects).Column 1 (A1,B1,C1) includes all trials.
 Column 2 (A2,B2,C2) includes only target-absent trials.
 Column 3 (A3,B3,C3) includes only error trials.
 In all plots, the dotted line indicates the chance level under the assumption of purely random (but non-repeating) fixations (1/6 in Columns 1 and 2 and 1/5 in Column 3).
-In the "all trials" case (Column 1), we further consider a null model that takes into account the fact that subjects and model were able to locate the target above chance, which affects their level of agreement.
-If the 2 series being compared (same subject on repeated trials, 2 different subjects, or subject and model) have probability of finding the target at first fixation P_1 and P_2 , respectively, then the probability of agreement by chance is $P_1P_2 + (1-P_1)(1-P_2)/5$ ("+").
-Whenever the degree of consistency was significantly above chance, the comparison was marked with (P < 0.05, binomial cumulative distribution test).
+In the "all trials" case (Column 1), we further consider a null model that takes into account the fact that subjects or subject and model) have probability of finding the target at first fixation P1 and P2, respectively, then the probability of agreement by chance is $P_1P_2 + (1 - P_1)(1 - P_2)/5$ ("+").
+Whenever the degree of consistency was significantly above chance, the comparison was marked with \ (P < 0.05, binomial cumulative distribution test).